 Your page file is vital for your operating system to run efficiently.
 Making sure that it’s set for Windows to manage it is probably the best setting you can have it set to.

-We show you in our article on adjusting the page file for the best speed.
+We show you how to do it in our article on adjusting the page file for the best speed.

 Your paging file uses hard drive space for temporary operating system and software functions that would otherwise overuse RAM.
 So having an incorrect size set, can cause serious slowdowns as a result.